How does Rest Less make money

 One such example is Dee Flower, who began working with young people with autism and learning disabilities at age 68, eight months after retiring.

-We also spoke to Mark Pearson, 58, about taking his first steps toward becoming a dog trainer after a career as an HGV driver; Kim Wright left her high-powered management job to drive a patient transport ambulance in her 50s; and Ian Palmer opened a whisky distillery at 57.
+We also spoke to Mark Pearson, 58, about taking his first steps toward becoming a dog trainer after a career as an HGV driver; Kim Wright left her high-powered management job to drive a patient transport ambulance in her 50s; and Ian Palmer opened a whisky distillery at age 57.

 So, is 60 really the new 40?

 In her recent article, journalist and author Gillian Harvey said, “Let’s face it, nobody is going to claim that 40 is the new 20, or that 20 is the new foetus.”
-And she’s right…if 60 really was the new 40, where would that leave everyone who’s actually in their 40s, 50s, or younger?
+And she’s right.
+If 60 really was the new 40, where would that leave everyone who’s actually in their 40s, 50s, or younger?

 Final thoughts…

-Ageing is a blessing, and here at Rest Less we believe that 60 is the new 60!
+Ageing is a blessing, and here at Rest Less, we believe that 60 is the new 60!
 Rather than comparing 60-year-olds to 40-year-olds, we should spend more time celebrating the positive aspects of 60, of which there are many.

 As Cindy Joseph once said, “Ageing is just another word for living.”
 So, what will your next adventure be?

-For further reading, you might be interested in our article; 8 healthy ways to embrace ageing, or these 20 honest comments from Rest Less members on the best things about ageing.
+For further reading, you might be interested in our article, 8 healthy ways to embrace ageing, or these 20 honest comments from Rest Less members on the best things about ageing.

 Do you believe that 60 is the new 40?
 Do you feel younger than your age?
-We’d love to hear from you in the comments below!
+We’d love to hear from you in the comments below.

 Elise Christian is Lifestyle Editor at Rest Less.
 She joined Rest Less in 2018 after achieving a first class Master’s Degree in Journalism from the University of Kent, and writes across a range of lifestyle topics such as mental health, home and garden, and fashion and beauty.
 Prior to this, she worked as a freelance writer for small businesses and also spent a year training to be a midwife.
 Elise spends her spare time going to the gym, reading trashy romance novels, and hanging out with loved ones.
 She also loves animals, and has a fascination with sharks and tornadoes.